Looking for the most comprehensive list of national parks in the movies?

 Yosemite is best known for its waterfalls, but you can also find deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area, and much more.

+As a retired history teacher, I thought I’d give a quick lesson.
 Here’s a little history: In 1849, Yosemite Valley, located in California’s Sierra Nevada Mountains, began to receive many tourists to the region.

 They came because of the California Gold Rush.
 As a consequence, conservationists appealed to President Abraham Lincoln to make Yosemite Valley a public trust of California.
 It became America’s third oldest national park after Yellowstone and Sequoia.